A Complete History of the British Pound Coin

 1983 was an important year for British coinage.
 It was the year in which the British pound coin was minted and put into circulation to replace the Bank of England’s one pound note.
 The pound note saw its last issue at the end of 1984.
 The note continued to be in circulation until 11th of March 1988.
 On that date, it was removed from circulation.

 Like all other UK banknotes, the pound note remained redeemable at the bank.
 But, for all official purposes, the pound note had been terminated and replaced with the British pound coin.
 Interestingly, the Royal Bank of Scotland continued the issue of pound notes.
 Similarly, the Channel Islands continued to use them as well.
 But the pound coin gained popularity and eventually became the more widely used form of currency.
-In this article, we will overview the history of the British pound coin.
+In this article, we will overview the

 The main reason for the withdrawal of the 1 pound note was its longevity.
 The British one pound banknote survived in circulation for approximately 9 months only.
 The Royal Mint found out that after repeated usage, the pound notes would often end up being damaged, or defaced.
 A pound coin, on the other hand, could remain in circulation for 40 years or more.
 Therefore, on 31 July 1981, the government announced its intention to replace the one pound note with the one pound coin.